4 Raw Food Mistakes That are Giving You Indigestion

 Simple carbohydrates like bananas take much less time to digest than high-fat foods such as nuts.
 A large fruit meal takes under an hour to fully digest while a fatty meal takes several hours.

-So when you eat both sugar and fat together in moderate to high amounts, the fat inevitably slows down the digestion of the sugar.
-Rather than emptying the stomach quickly, the sugary food remains in your digestive tract for too long.
+So when you eat both sugar and fat together in moderate to high amounts, the fat inevitably slows down the digestion of the sugar which can lead to gas and bloating.

 In addition, many poorly combined raw food recipes are too complex and contain too many dried ingredients.